Limit distributions of branching Markov chains: Boundary correspondence

 We begin with reminding the basic definitions and facts from the measurable boundary theory of Markov chains, see \textsc{Kaimanovich} \cite{Kaimanovich92} and the references therein for more details.
 Given a transition operator $P$ on a countable state space $\Xs$ (or, equivalently, the corresponding family of transition probabilities), this theory provides an integral representation of bounded harmonic functions, or, more generally, of bounded \sfemph{harmonic sequences} ($\equiv$ \sfemph{space-time harmonic functions})

 By $\Af_n^\infty$ we denote the $\si$-algebra on the path space $\Xs^\Zp$ determined by the positions of the chain at times~$\ge n$.
 The intersection

-is the \sfemph{tail $\si$-algebra} of the Markov chain $(\Xs,P)$, and it gives rise to the \sfemph{tail boundary}~$\Tc_P\Xs$ defined in the measure category by using \textsc{Rokhlin}'s correspondence between (complete) sub-$\si$-algebras of Lebesgue measure spaces and their quotient spaces; see e.g. \textsc{Coud\`ene}~\cite[Chapter 15]{coudene16}. \note{W: I have put this reference, because I found the chapter very helpful.
-Also, I changed epsilon to eta for the measures.
-See newcommands.
-There is also the version upet.} We denote the corresponding quotient map by
+is the \sfemph{tail $\si$-algebra} of the Markov chain $(\Xs,P)$, and it gives rise to the \sfemph{tail boundary}~$\Tc_P\Xs$ defined in the measure category by using \textsc{Rokhlin}'s correspondence between (complete) sub-$\si$-algebras of Lebesgue measure spaces and their quotient spaces; see e.g. \textsc{Coud\`ene}~\cite[Chapter 15]{coudene16}.
+We denote the corresponding quotient map by

 The tail boundary is endowed with the \sfemph{harmonic measure class}, which is the $\tail$ image of the default measure class \eqref{fs} on the path space, and the notation $L^\infty(\Tc_P\Xs)$ refers to the harmonic measure class.
 Any initial position $(n,x)$ from the \sfemph{space-time} $\Zp\times X$ determines the associated \sfemph{harmonic} probability measure $\et_{(n,x)}$ on~$\Tc_P^\Xs$ absolutely continuous with respect to the harmonic measure class, and